jpavner13/TensentricInterview/README.md

             Has Worked?: 0
             =======================================================================================

 It will then show the distance vector.
-This is a 2D vector of the distance of each parking spot that should be occupied from each puck.
+This is a 2D vector of the distance of each puck from each parking spot that should be occupied with a puck.
 The rows are for each puck and the columns are for each parking spot.
-The vector is filled with the distance between the corrisponding puck and parking spot.
+The vector is filled with the distance between the corresponding puck and parking spot.

             Distance Vector (in mm):
             140.431 206.206 306.791 275.465 155.824 38.4838 109.731 186.657